paritytech/substrate/docs/node-template-release.md

 	# rsync -avhn * <destination node-template directory>/
 	```

-	The above command only copy existing files from the source to destination, but not deleting
+	The above command only copies existing files from the source to the destination, but does not delete
 	files/directories that are removed from the source.
-So manually check and remove them in the
+So you need to manually check and remove them in the
 	destination.

 3. There actually are three packages in Node Template, `node-template` (the node), `node-template-runtime`